-In this Simplified Base Prospectus, unless otherwise specified, references to "U.S.\$", "U.S. dollars" or "USD" are to United States dollars, references to "EUR", "€" or "euro" are to the single currency introduced at the start of the third stage of the European Economic and Monetary Union, and as defined in Article 2 of Council Regulation (EC) No. 974/98 of 3 May 1998 on the introduction of the euro, as amended, references to "zloty" or "PLN" are to Polish złoty, references to the "EU" are to the European Union, references to "Member States" are to member states of the EU, references to the "EEA" are to the European Economic Area, references to the "UK" are to the United Kingdom and references to the "United States" and "U.S." are to the United States of America.
+In this Simplified Base Prospectus, unless otherwise specified, references to "U.S.\$", "U.S. dollars" or "USD" are to United States dollars, references to "EUR", "€" or "euro" are to the single currency introduced at the start of the third stage of the European Economic and Monetary Union, and as defined in Article 2 of Council Regulation (EC) No. 974/98 of 3 May 1998 on the introduction of the euro, as amended, references to "Zloty" or "PLN" are to Polish złoty, references to the "EU" are to the European Union, references to "Member States" are to member states of the EU, references to the "EEA" are to the European Economic Area, references to the "UNITED" and "U.S." are to the United States of America.

 Conversions of amounts from złoty to U.S. dollars or euro are solely for the convenience of the reader and, unless otherwise stated, are made at year end exchange rates.
 No representation is made that złoty, U.S. dollar or euro amounts referred to herein could have been or could be converted into U.S. dollar, euro or złoty, as the case may be, at any particular rate or at all.
-The National Bank of Poland's foreign exchange rate for U.S. dollars on 14 March 2024 was PLN 3.9183 = U.S.\$1, whilst the National Bank of Poland's foreign exchange rate for euro on the same day was PLN 4.2870 = €1.
+The National Bank of Poland's foreign exchange rate for U.S. dollars on 19 March 2025 was PLN 3.8473 = U.S.^{\$1}, whilst the National Bank of Poland's foreign exchange rate for euro on the same day was PLN 4.1945 = €1.